 - Most recently, the company expanded its services to cover ports in Africa, starting with Mozambique.

-- Today the company serves most continents and has included services to the west coast of South America.
+- Today, the company serves most continents and has included services on the West Coast of South America.

 PIL Fleet and Operations

 PIL has a large fleet of vessels, mostly container ships.
-Container service is the main focus of the company’s operations.
+Container service is the company’s main focus.

 PIL container ships, whose names always begin with Kota, are seen worldwide, traversing routes to nearly every continent and much of Oceana.
-With a specialty in making and shipping containers, the company can also handle specialized cargo, like oversized, overweight, and dangerous cargo.
+The company specializes in making and shipping containers and can also handle specialized cargo, such as oversized, overweight, and dangerous cargo.

 Another essential part of PIL’s operations is the manufacturing of containers.
-PIL’s division, called Singamas, makes containers and is the world’s second-largest manufacturer.
+The division, Singamas, is the world’s second-largest manufacturer of containers.

 The company produces a variety of specialized containers, including refrigerated containers, tank containers, and U.S. domestic containers.
 All of the factories used to make the containers are located in China.